TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 [vendor.secureboot]: [true]
 ```

-## Android verified boot
+## Android Verified Boot
-To enable the Android verified boot, please apply the modification under each directory.

-- external/avb: In the directory externa/avb, edit the `test/avb_atx_generate_test_data` file to change the product ID.
+To enable the Android Verified Boot, please generate the key pairs and the data for your product first.
+In the directory `externa/avb`, edit the `test/avb_atx_generate_test_data` file to change the product ID for your product.
 ```diff
 diff --git a/test/avb_atx_generate_test_data b/test/avb_atx_generate_test_data
 index 1b8bb2b..83016ad 100755